whoarusty/PRQL-Chinook-Queries/README.md

 since DuckDB already had the database open.
 Also used PRQL pipes to pass to pq.
 Tested the SQL results in DuckDB to confirm results.

-**To Do**

-Finish adding DuckDB query results in appropriately formatted way.

 **Queries:**